shivanshjais22/ecommerce-application-microservices/README.md

-Ecommerce Application Microservices
+🛒 Ecommerce Application - Microservices Architecture
-Here is the collection of all the microservices I built for an Ecommerce application and their description.
+This repository is a collection of microservices built for an Ecommerce application.
+Each service is independently deployable and follows the microservices architecture pattern.
+Below is a brief overview of each service along with links to their respective repositories.

-Product Service
+📦 Product Service
-This is product service, we can add, retrieve, and modify the products based on the need.
-Link to repository click here
+Description: Handles all product-related operations such as adding, retrieving, and updating product information.

+Features:

+Add new products

+Retrieve product listings

+Modify product details

+🔗 View Repository

-User Service
+👤 User Service
-This service acts as the user base of the project.
+Description: Manages user authentication and profile operations.

+Features:

-All the signup, login and logout functionalities are implemented here.
+User signup, login, and logout

-I have implemented token-based authentication using Spring Security and JWT for authenticating users.
-Link to the repository :- click here
+JWT-based token authentication

+Secured with Spring Security

+🔗 View Repository

-Payment Service
+💳 Payment Service
-Integrated Stripe payment gateway for payments.
-Link to the repository :- click here
+Description: Handles all payment processing using Stripe.

+Features:

+Integration with Stripe Payment Gateway

+Secure transaction handling

+🔗 View Repository

-Service Registry
+🧭 Service Registry
-This acts as a service registry.
+Description: Acts as a service registry for managing and tracking service instances.

-This service maps all the available instances of the registered services, which our API gateway can use to redirect the requests and balance the load.
-Link to the repository :- click here
+Features:

+Keeps track of all running microservices

+Enables load balancing and service discovery

+🔗 View Repository

-API Gateway
+🌐 API Gateway
-Acts as the single entry point for all client requests.
+Description: Serves as the single entry point for all client requests.

+Features:

-Routes requests to the appropriate microservices based on URL paths.
+Routes incoming requests to appropriate services

-Link to the repository :- click here
+Acts as a reverse proxy and request router

+🔗 View Repository

-About
+📘 About This Repository
-This repository includes a README file that provides an overview of each microservice, including their functionalities and links to their respective repositories
+This repository provides a high-level overview of the complete Ecommerce Microservices Architecture.
+For more details on each service, refer to their respective repositories linked above.